 October 16th, 2014A new online course about how the First World War changed traditional views of heroism is launched today by the University of Leeds, in partnership with the BBC.
 Starting in October, World War One: Changing Faces of Heroism, is a free online course that looks at the emergence of new kinds of heroes and heroines, such as ordinary ‘Tommies’ and front-line nurses, as well as alternative hero figures including anti-war campaigners.
 The three week course explores art, literature, film and television, where people will learn about the portrayals of heroism before, during and since the war.
 The course draws on the expertise of academics behind the University’s Legacies of War centenary project, as well as interviews, film and images from the BBC’s archives and the University’s Liddle Collection.
 Learners will also look at the war from a range of perspectives, with University of Leeds experts leading them through the changing British, French and German views of heroism.

-April 13th, 2017"Unheard Voices: British, Anzac, and Turkish Poetry of the Gallipoli Campaign” is a research project funded by the AHRC-funded Gateways to the First World War Public Engagement Centre.
-The project aims to discover and publicise unknown and forgotten poets of the war poetry dedicated to the Gallipoli Campaign.
-“Unheard Voices” is also the first comparative project including a study of poems in English and Turkish by the poets of the two sides of the war.
+May 23rd, 2017“Unheard Voices: British, Anzac, and Turkish Poetry of the Gallipoli Campaign” is a one-day conference funded by the AHRC-funded Gateways to the First World War Public Engagement Centre.
+“Unheard Voices” is organised by the University of Leeds in partnership with Leeds City Museums and Galleries.

 © Copyright Leeds 2017